 Parliament House, The Windsor, and Little Italy

 Parliament House of Victoria was built in 1855.
 It is open to the public on weekdays.
-When facing Parliament House walk to the right to visit the old Treasury Building and to take a stroll through Treasury Gardens.
+When facing Parliament House, walk to the right to visit the old Treasury Building and take a stroll through Treasury Gardens.

 Nearby is Little Italy or Bourke Hill.
 Walk down Bourke Street from Parliament House to enjoy a coffee.
-Melbourne is known as ‘the coffee capital of Australia’ and this is where you will find some of the best.
-And if you are ready for lunch and want an authentic Italian meal there are well-known restaurants to choose from.
-All with delicious Italian food.
+Melbourne is known as ‘the coffee capital of Australia,’ which is where you will find some of the best.
+And if you are ready for lunch and want an authentic Italian meal, there are well-known restaurants to choose from – all with delicious Italian food.

-Melbourne is known for street art in the many lanes.
-To get a taste take a look at Meyers Place; a short walk from Parliament House down Bourke Street.
+Melbourne is also known for street art in the many lanes.
+To get a taste, take a look at Meyers Place, a short walk from Parliament House down Bourke Street.

 Shopping at Elizabeth Street

 Take the 86 or 96 tram to the Elizabeth Street stop to experience the heart of shopping in Melbourne.
-Did you know the top tourist activity in Melbourne as identified by Business Victoria is shopping?
+Did you know the top activity in Melbourne, as identified by Business Victoria, is shopping?

 Myer, David Jones, and the Royal Arcade are located in Bourke Street Mall.
 This is where you can enjoy Melbourne’s iconic department stores, stop for a glass of champagne and take in some of the famous architecture of Melbourne.

 Return to the tram continuing east until you arrive at Southern Cross Station for Spencer Outlet Centre.
-Take a look at our new modern Southern Cross Station.
+Please take a look at our new modern Southern Cross Station.
 This station is where you catch trains to regional Victoria and interstate.

 End Your Day at Docklands

-This itinerary takes you on day 2 along Flinders and Swanston Street tram lines; taking tram 70.
+This Melbourne itinerary takes you on day 2 along Flinders and Swanston Street tramlines, taking tram 70.

 Melbourne Cricket Ground (MCG)

-The Melbourne Cricket Ground is the home of sport; established in 1853.
-It was the central stadium for the Olympic Games held in Melbourne in 1956 and the Commonwealth Games in 2006.
-It was the birthplace of test and one-day international cricket.
+The Melbourne Cricket Ground is the home of sport, established in 1853.
+It was the central stadium for the Olympic Games in Melbourne in 1956 and the Commonwealth Games in 2006.
+It was the birthplace of Test and one-day international cricket.

 It is the stadium where the Australian Football League (AFL) Grand Final is held each year.
-Attending an event at the MCG with the crowds, the thrills and excitement is a great way to get involved in sport in Melbourne.
+Attending an event at the MCG with the crowds, thrills, and excitement is a great way to get involved in sports in Melbourne.